About the Program

 - Test Scores (see qualifying scores below)

-- Proof of Meningitis Vaccination (only if taking a course is at one of the SPC campuses)
+- Proof of Meningitis Vaccination (only if taking a course on SPC campus)

 - Official college transcript(s) for colleges attended other than SPC